puppetlabs/puppetdb/documentation/CONTRIBUTING.md

     $ export PDBBOX="$(pwd)/test-sandbox"
     $ ext/bin/pdbbox-env lein run services \
         -c test-sandbox/pdb.ini

-To run the local rspec tests (e.g. for the PuppetDB terminus code), you must have run `config-puppet-test-ref` as described above, and then from within the `puppet/` directory run:

-    $ bundle exec rspec spec

-If you'd like to preserve the temporary test databases on failure, you can set `PDB_TEST_PRESERVE_DB_ON_FAIL` to true:

-    $ PDB_TEST_KEEP_DB_ON_FAIL=true lein test

 And finally, you can of course set up and [configure your own PostgreSQL server][configure_postgres] for testing, but then you'll